lightly-ai/lightly/docs/source/getting_started/dataset_creation/dataset_creation_local_server.rst

 For creating the dataset and uploading embeddings and metadata to it, you need to install the :ref:`lightly-command-line-tool`, e.g. via pip.
 Then use one of the commands proposed in the dataset creation wizard.
-Use a new terminal for this, so that your command for the hosting the http server can still run.
+Use a new terminal for this, so that your command for hosting the http server can continue running.

 .. code-block:: bash